Headshot

 [paper] [code] [tweetorial] [bibtex]

-TL;DR: Training language models directly on timed, diarized transcripts (e.g. instant messenger logs) permits true real-time interactivity.
+TL;DR: Carefully sampling from language models trained directly on timed, diarized transcripts (e.g. instant messenger logs) permits true real-time interactivity.

 Publications